VeroPG/API_REST_jwt_nodemailer/README.md

 - Copy the previous snippet
 - Export the module

-Set your .env whit these variables:
+Set your .env with these variables:
 - URL_MONGO= your mongo connection
-- ULTRA_SECRET_KEY = jwt's key
+- ULTRA_SECRET_KEY= jwt's key
-- URL_RECOVER = url to recover password, in this case use http://localhost:3000
+- URL_RECOVER= url to recover password, in this case use http://localhost:3000

 Then go to your Rest Client (I use Advanced Rest Client) and make your signup request.